univention/univention-corporate-server/doc/architecture/index.rst

 Introduction
 ************

-Welcome to the architecture documentation of Univention Corporate Server (UCS).
+Welcome to the architecture documentation of |UCS|.

-This document does not cover installation, the usage of UCS or parts of the product.
-For instructions about how to install and use UCS, see the `UCS manual
+This document doesn't cover installation, the usage of UCS or parts of the product.
+For instructions about how to install and use UCS, see :cite:t:`ucs-manual`.
-<univention-ucs-manual_>`_.

 ..
 TODO Remove this sentence once the whole document is done.